How To Cook With Olive Oil

 Olive Oil For Waffles

-Waffles on the other hand turn out fabulous when made with extra virgin olive oil.
-It lends an incredible texture and flavorĀ to waffles that’s hard to beat.
+Waffles on the other hand turn out fabulous.
+The product lends an incredible texture and flavor to waffles that’s hard to beat.
 Paired with a decadent jam or syrup it’s absolutely delicious.

-You can use olive oil within the recipe and to oil the waffle maker to ensure the batter doesn’t stick.
+You can use olive oil within the recipe and to make the waffle maker nonstick.
 Make sure the batter cooks thoroughly and is slightly golden and developed a crust before removing it or you’ll end up with a mess.
 After a few tries, you’ll get the hang of it.

 How To Choose A Good Olive Oil For Cooking

-First, make sure you’re shopping within your price range then move on to the flavor profile.Ā The rule is to choose the highest quality olive oil you can afford.
+Choose the highest quality olive oil you can afford.
+First, make sure you’re shopping within your price range then move on to the flavor profile.

 Clearing Up The Smoke Point